14 August 1888

 Telechrome

-Baird gave the world’s first demonstration of a 600-line practical fully electronic colour television display.
+Baird gave the world’s first demonstration of a high-definition fully electronic integrated colour television display.
 A live image of actress and racing driver Paddy Naismith was used to demonstrate this.
+It was called the Telechrome tube, and could show images with 600-lines of resolution.

 Baird also proposed a 1000-line Telechrome system as a new post-war broadcast standard, with picture resolution comparable to today’s HDTV (High Definition Television).
 These plans did not materialise in the post-war period, and British colour television broadcasts did not officially begin until 1967.